rakitaj/learning/teaching/info430/scalingdata.md

 ## Medium application
 - Focus on scaling out vs scaling up
 - Shard data
-  - What will you shard on?
+  - What key or keys will you shard on?
   - Beware of worst case scenarios shard sizes
-- If you're using an ORM check the queries it generates
+- Tune your ORM queries

+## Large application

 ### Latency numbers